 “I also was very aware that if I just did a she said-he said, and I printed allegations and denials without my own independent reporting, first of all it’s not really in the spirit in the book, but also every person who then reviewed or reported on the book would be free to repeat those unconfirmed allegations just because they were in my book.
 And I just didn’t feel comfortable being responsible for that.”

 Still, the rape allegations are always just a mouse click away.

 Not long after Constand’s accusations hit the media, Tamara Green went public with her claims on “Today.”
 A few months later, another Jane Doe, Beth Ferrier, also spoke out.
-Bowman came forward in 2006.
+A third woman, Barbara Bowman, came forward in 2006.
 Green and Bowman both gave interviews to Newsweek in early 2014.

 How all the controversy has affected Cosby personally is unknown.
 He’s still scheduled to star in an NBC sitcom next year, and his skills as a comedian appear undiminished.
 Last year’s concert movie, “Far From Finished,” earned mostly positive reviews, and his recent comedy tour has also received praise.
 On Saturday night, he appeared at the New York Comedy Festival and played to an appreciative crowd.

 “Over the course of a non-stop two hours, he proves himself yet again to be an extraordinarily skilled storyteller, a performer who is acutely aware of his audience and in full of control of the room from start to finish,” wrote The Guardian’s Elise Czajkowski.

 And comedian Buress, who later talked about the Cosby allegations on Howard Stern’s radio show, said at a St. Louis show that he had asked fellow comedian Dave Chappelle for advice.
 Chappelle told Buress to talk to Cosby, the St. Louis Post-Dispatch reported.